C.J. Marable took a roundabout route to Coastal Carolina, where he’s carrying the offense

 Presbyterian coach Tommy Spangler learned of Marable’s predicament and offered a scholarship to join his FCS program.
 “It was like a Tuesday, and he said if I could get there by Friday I could have a full ride, so I went to PC,” Marable said.

-“After he rushed for what he did at PC in the Big South, I knew he was pretty good,” Chadwell said.
+“After he rushed for what he did at PC in the Big South, I knew he was pretty good,” CCU head coach Jamey Chadwell said.
 “So we felt he was somebody we couldn’t pass up for what we were trying to do to build our program.”

 Marable said he enjoyed his year at PC and considered staying, but the opportunity for a free education and move up to the FBS level in the same conference as Arkansas State was too enticing to pass up, so he accepted a scholarship to CCU.